stephanrauh/ngx-extended-pdf-viewer/projects/ngx-extended-pdf-viewer/README.md

 My promise of backward compatibility to roughly 3-4 version still holds, so I'm going to maintain version 18 for a while.
 I also hope that version 19 is compatible to Angular 14, 15, and 16, but at the moment, it's too early to promise anything.

 In a nutshell:
+- You're using Angular 16?
+Give ngx-extended-pdf-viewer 19 a try.
+My preliminary compatibility test indicates it's compatible.
+If it isn't, please tell me about it.
-- You're using Angular 16 or below?
-Stick to ngx-extended-pdf-viewer@18 until I encourage you to update.
-Check this page every once in a while - there might be updates.
+- You're using Angular 15 or below?
+Stick to ngx-extended-pdf-viewer@18.
+But brace yourself for an update.
+Supporting two version simultaneously is painful to me, so I won't do this forever.
 - You've invested in the old i18n API, or you can't update because of a breaking change?
 Please tell me about your issue (for example, at https://github.com/stephanrauh/ngx-extended-pdf-viewer/discussions/1976).
-But brace yourself for an update.
-Supporting two version simultaneously is painful to me, so I won't do this forever.
 - You're using Angular 17 and can afford to start fresh?
 Go for version 19, including the alpha versions!

 ## What's new in Version 18?